-Citizens Advisory Committee was formed in March, 1960, which submitted a report to the school board in October, 1961, with a strong recommendation to move ahead.
+Ray W. Howard Citizens Advisory Committee was formed in March, 1960, which submitted a report to the school board in October, 1961, with a strong recommendation to move ahead.
 March 13, 1962, residents approved a \$1.75 million special levy and bond issue by a whopping 83 percent "yes" vote.
 The bond vote was key to Howard's plan.
 He reasoned that if Shoreline voters approved, he could show the Legislature and the state Board of Education that local residents were so eager to acquire a community college, they were willing to tax themselves before there was any legal possibility of obtaining one.
-With money and public support in now needed a loca-Si tion.
+With money and public support in hand, Howard now needed a location.
 A consulting firm had recommended property at 161st Street and Greenwood Avenue The large tract was undeveloped mostly for one reason - it had been the private hunting preserve of William Boeing, Sr., the founder of the Boeing Co.
 A scant six days after the bond vote, the school board authorized the purchase of 65 acres of land from Boeing's widow, Bertha Boeing.
-The price of the land in 1962 was \$300,000.34 $\overline{9}$ - about \$2.3 million in 2014 dollars.
+The price of the land in 1962 was \$300,000.34 - about \$2.3 million in 2014 dollars.
 By May, 1962, the school district's application was submitted to the state Board of Education and a master plan was approved that November.
-The next summer, the Legislature au-
+The next summer, the Legislature au- First grads Shoreline Community College's first commencement on June 3, 1965, a little more than a year after night classes started at Shoreline High School.
+That first class was just two students, Henry A. Huber (left) and Ted Wilkins.
+They received their Associate in Arts and Sciences degree during the short ceremony, which also featured the college choir.
+Both were honor students who enrolled at Shoreline for its opening quarter in January, 1964 and both planned to attend four-year colleges.
 A banner day Shoreline Community College and the City of Shoreline are collaborating on an effort to bring visibility to the college and note the community's rich heritage of excellence in education.
 "The city and college are working together to add college-themed street banners to the light poles along Aurora from 155th Street to 165th Street," said City Manager Debbie Tarry.
 "In addition, the portion of 160th Street from Aurora Avenue to Greenwood Avenue near the college entrance will gain a ceremonial designation and signage as 'College Way."
 Tarry noted that for the sake of ease and simplicity, formal addresses along that section will continue to use 160th Street.
 Installation of the banners and street signage is expected this fall.
 College President Cheryl Roberts said she is very appreciative of the supportive relationship with city staff and elected officials.
-"This wonderful opportunity made possible by the city will help increase awareness of the college and the worldclass programs that are available here," Roberts While the city is making the banners and street designation possible, the college is paying for new signage.
+"This wonderful opportunity made possible by the city will help increase awareness of the college and the world-class programs that are available here," Roberts said.
+While the city is making the banners and street designation possible, the college is paying for new signage.
 This year, the City of Shoreline is marking its 20th birthday while the college is celebrating the 50th anniversary of the campus opening.
-The Shoreline School District had its 70th anniversary in 2014. building funds and work began.
+The Shoreline School District had its 70th anniversary in 2014.